mihirchronicles/themihirchronicles.github.io/src/content/bookshelf/cracking-the-pm-interview.md

 - Pick the company where you'll learn the most
 - Choose a growing company
 - Find a manager who believes in you
-- Focus on your own efficeincy
+- Focus on your own efficiency
 - Understand how your role fits into the company
 - Help your team with something tangible early on
 - Work on something that's important to your team and the company